RendiLTF/RendiLTF/README.md

-# RendiLTF

-Hi!
-I'm Rendi
+# Hi! i'm Rendi

-i am a fresh graduate who is passionate about web development and just strating to explore it
+i am a fresh graduate who is passionate about web development and just strating to explore it!